MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/activitypointer-activity-entity.md

 ## Inherited statecode and statuscode options

-When you interact with activities with code, it's important to keep in mind that the `statecode` and `statuscode` columns of the types that are derived from `ActivityPointer` can have differences from the `ActivityPointer` `statecode` and `statuscode` column definitions.<!-- EDITOR'S NOTE: This sentence doesn't make sense to me.
-I can't figure out a way to rewrite it so that it does make sense.
-Can you please explain what you mean as if you were talking to a knowledgeable friend? -->
+When you write code that sets or modifies activity columns, it's important to keep in mind that the `statecode` and `statuscode` columns of`ActivityPointer` derived types can have a somewhat different purpose from the base `ActivityPointer` `statecode` and `statuscode` column definitions.
+The following sections describe these differences.

 ### StateCode option differences

+In this section, let's review state code option differences between `ActivityPointer` and derived types.

 [ActivityPointer.StateCode](/power-apps/developer/data-platform/reference/entities/activitypointer#statecode-choicesoptions) defines four options:<!-- EDITOR'S NOTE: This table and section need an introductory sentence. -->